A Minimal Subset Approach for Informed Keyframe Sampling in Large-Scale SLAM: Discussion and Conclusions

+The results highlight that no universal constant sampling interval is suitable for all scenarios.
+While a constant 1-meter interval performs well in urban driving datasets like \texttt{Apollo-SouthBay}, it performed poorly in the mobile robotic scenario of \texttt{Newer-College}.
+This reinforces our core argument: adaptive methods that account for both place recognition and pose graph optimization are essential.
+Naive heuristic approaches based on spaciousness or entropy require extensive tuning and prior environmental knowledge, limiting applicability.
+MSA consistently performs well across scenarios without parameter tuning, and is effective with both widely used hand-crafted and learning-based descriptors.
+As future work, we plan to integrate MSA with full global localization pipelines such as \texttt{LCDNet}~\cite{cattaneo_lcdnet_2022} and \texttt{RING++}~\cite{Xu2023ring}.

-In conclusion, as the robotics community advances towards larger-scale and long-term missions, addressing system limitations with efficient and scalable solutions becomes crucial.
-This article introduced the Minimal Subset Approach (MSA) to address the combined challenges of loop closure detection and pose graph optimization by reducing redundant samples while maintaining robust performance.
-Experimental evaluations across multiple datasets show that MSA outperforms in terms of FPR, as well as achieving superior ATE and RPE after pose graph optimization.
-Unlike other adaptive sampling methods, MSA requires minimal to no parameter tuning, while using a fraction of the system's memory and maintaining comparable computational times.
+In conclusion, as robotics scales to larger and longer missions, efficient and scalable sampling becomes crucial.
+The Minimal Subset Approach reduces redundant samples while maintaining robust performance.
+Across multiple datasets, MSA delivers better place recognition and superior ATE/RPE than adaptive methods, and compared to using all samples it reduces memory consumption and computation time.